openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

   |          | store"}]                                                                         |
   +----------+----------------------------------------------------------------------------------+

-Assuming a qcow2 image like `cirros-0.4.0-x86_64-disk.img` is in the current directory, create an image and import it into the default backend at central as well as the dcn0 backend, by listing both stores in the `--stores` option, as seen in the following example:
+Create an image and import it into the default backend at central as well as the dcn0 backend, by listing both stores with the `--stores` option, as seen in the following example:

 .. code-block:: bash

-  glance image-create-via-import --disk-format qcow2 --container-format bare --name cirros --file cirros-0.4.0-x86_64-disk.img --import-method glance-direct --stores default_backend,dcn0
+  glance --verbose image-create-via-import --disk-format qcow2 --container-format bare --name cirros --uri http://download.cirros-cloud.net/0.4.0/cirros-0.4.0-x86_64-disk.img --import-method web-download --stores default_backend,dcn0

 .. note:: The `--disk-format` is set to qcow2 as that is the format of
           the image file.
 However, Glance will convert and store the